 - The text is 1.5 spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

-- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which can be found in About the Journal.
+- The text adheres to the stylistic and bibliographic requirements outlined in the Guidelines for Submissions, which can be found below.
 Authors are particularly requested to insert references in the text, and not to use footnotes.

 Those who contribute items to Amicus Curiae retain author copyright in their work but are asked to grant two licences.
 One is a licence to the Institute of Advanced Legal Studies, School of Advanced Study, University of London, enabling us to reproduce the item in digital form, so that it can be made available for access online in the open journal system, repository, and website.
 The terms of the licence which you are asked to grant to the University for this purpose are as follows: